Inedo/inedo-docs/Content/proget/api/feeds/storage-list.md

 order: 8
 ---

-*List Feed Storage Types* is available as both a `pgutil` command and an HTTP Request, and will return an array of [FeedStorageType](/docs/proget/api/feeds#type-object) objects, describing all feed storage types.
+*List Feed Storage Types* is available as both a `pgutil` command and an HTTP Request, and will return a list describing all feed storage types.

 :::(Info) (🚀 Quick Example: Listing feed storage types with pgutil) This example lists all feed storage types: